Professional Development and Community Participation

 - New team members will have a 3-month (90 day) wait period before becoming eligible for a professional development stipend and it will be earned throughout the first year.

-For conferences or other group events, we may decline timeoff if more than 20% of the team is requesting to attend and we can't accomodate the project work while so many are out.
+- For conferences or other group events, we may decline time off if more than 20% of the team is requesting to attend and we can't accommodate the project work while so many are out.

 - We have a #prodev Slack channel for prodev-related communication.